tlwilliams895/gis-devops/src/week05/project/index.rst

 Stakeholder Requirements
 ------------------------

-- Zika Reports, that are currently stored in CSV files, need to be stored in a Relational Database.
+- Zika Reports, that are currently stored in CSV files, need to be stored in a relational database.
 - Zika Reports need to be geographically displayed on an interactive map.
-- Zika Reports are clickable, upon clicking a report more information about that report is displayed.
+- Zika Reports are clickable: upon clicking a report more information about that report is displayed.

 Technical Requirements
 ----------------------

 - Version Control: Code base is managed with Git, and a remote repository is hosted on GitLab.
 - TDD: Tests are to be written before features are implemented.
-- Unit Testing: All Java Models needed to be tested.
+- Unit Testing: All Java models need to be tested.
-- Integration Testing: All Spring Controllers, and JpaRepositories need to be tested.
+- Integration Testing: All Spring controllers, and ``JpaRepositories`` need to be tested.
 - Datastore: PSQL/PostGIS need to be used as the primary data store for the Zika reports.
 - Backend: Java and Spring will be used to handle the HTTP Requests, serve the HTTP Responses.
 - Backend: Java, Spring Data, JPA, and Hibernate will be used to interact with the database.
-- Frontend: HTML, CSS, Javascript, AJAX, and jQuery should be used to work with the zika report data.
+- Frontend: HTML, CSS, Javascript, AJAX, and jQuery should be used to work with the Zika report data.
 - Frontend: OpenLayers should be used to load an interactive map from OSM.
-- Frontend: Zika reports should be loaded onto the OpenLayers map as a new Feature Layer.
+- Frontend: Zika reports should be loaded onto the OpenLayers map as a new feature layer.

 There are many ways we could go about building this project, but we must follow the provided requirements.